lavollmer/interactive-rating-component/README.md

 # Interactive Rating Component

-This project entailed creating the Interactive Rating Component with both mobile and web responsive designs.
-Key features include useState hook, reusable components, rating selection, and separate confirmation component.
+This project entailed creating a Interactive Rating website with both mobile and web responsive designs.
+Key features include a TailwindCSS modern design,an interactive rating, and a thank you page which displays the end user's rating selection.

 ## Table of contents